Pytorch Interoperability

 This is accomplished by appropriately reshaping the data to use the batch-vectorized underlying implementation:

-: apply the transform to each sample across the additional sequence axis..collate
+: apply the pipeline to each sample across the additional sequence axis..collate

 : concatenate all sequences into a singlelist[Raw]